canonical/certification-docs/Policy_Guide.rst

 Hardware for Regression Testing and Other Needs
 -----------------------------------------------
-Canonical reserves the right to purchase at a negotiated discount, up to two (2) of each certified model of server, and a selection of Vendor Approved Options for purposes including, and not limited to, regression testing, bug investigation, test development and other needs.
+For members of the full SOA programme, Canonical reserves the right to purchase at a negotiated discount, up to two (2) of each certified model of server, and a selection of Vendor Approved Options for purposes including, and not limited to, regression testing, bug investigation, test development and other needs.

+If your company is a member of the Small IHV program and purchasing Certifications ad hoc, you are required to provide Loaner servers to our lab.

+Please refer to your Certification Supplement and contact your Partner Engineer for any questions about hardware purchases or loaners.